BenjaminHoppe/reserveit/README.md

   <img src="" />
 </p>

-:curry: Guests: Make reservations and view them in your profile.
+:hamburger: Guests: Make reservations and view them in your profile.

 ## Motivation